Call or Text Us Now! 845 244 4888

 2. Are 2D animations still relevant?

-Absolutely!
-2D animation remains popular for explainer videos, social media content, and indie projects due to its charm, simplicity, and lower production costs.
+Absolutely.
+2D animation remains a go-to for explainer videos, social media content, and indie projects because of its charm, flexibility, and relatively lower production cost.
+Several of the styles in this list (retro cartoon, doodle, anime-style) are all 2D.

 3. What role does 3D animation play today?